-- Broil the ham: Once the ham is cooked, remove the foil tent and caramelize the top by turning the oven to broil and letting the ham get dark for about 3-5 minutes.
-Remove the ham from the oven and pour remaining glaze over the top.
+- Broil: Remove the foil tent once your ham is all cooked!
+Caramelize the top by turning the oven to broil and letting the ham get dark for about 3-5 minutes.
+Then, remove the ham from the oven and pour remaining glaze over the top.

 How Do you Know When your Ham is Cooked?

 Most hams are already precooked.
 Essentially you are warming up your ham in the oven.
 The thickest part of the ham needs to be cooked to at least 145 degrees Fahrenheit according to the proper food safety temperature.